HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Packages required but not available: 'fpc', 'Rdpack'

     Depends: includes the non-default packages:
       'SummarizedExperiment', 'MultiAssayExperiment', 'cluster', 'fpc',
       'randomForest', 'flexmix'
     Adding so many packages to the search path is excessive and importing
     selectively is preferable.

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking top-level files ...
+NOTE
+    ```
+    File
+      LICENSE
+    is not mentioned in the DESCRIPTION file.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘kableExtra’
+      All declared Imports should be used.
+    Packages in Depends field not imported from:
+      ‘flexmix’ ‘randomForest’
+      These packages need to be imported from (in the NAMESPACE file)
+      for when this namespace is loaded but not attached.
     ```

 # EventPointer